R has little support for physical measurement units. The exception is

 d[1, "yz"]

-Units are often written in the form m2 s-1
+Units are often written in the form m2 s-1, for square

 meter per second.
 This can be defined as unit, and also parsed by